RequestContext

 appropriate status codes, and format the response content as needed.
 The methods are designed to work seamlessly with

-since it already holds all the necessary information about the current request.
+the RequestContext since it already holds all the necessary information about the current request.

 WriteTextToStream